Overview

 Create Developer Keys

-Developer Keys provide the authentication credentials necessary for your Digital Twin to communicate with Canvas through REST APIs.Step-by-Step Configuration
+Developer Keys provide the authentication credentials necessary for your Digital Twin to communicate with Canvas through REST APIs.Only one Developer Key is needed per institution and can be shared across multiple Praxis instances.

 Navigate to Admin Panel